jparuchu-818/LaunchPadAI/README.md

 npm run dev

 Open http://localhost:3000 with your browser to see the result.

-🌐 Deployment
-This application is designed for easy deployment on Vercel.

-Push your code to a GitHub repository.

-Import the repository into Vercel.

-Deploy!
-Vercel will automatically build and deploy your application.

 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.